(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: How do you know?

 T'POL: Because your duty is to look out for the welfare of this crew.

-Why do you
+Tucker's objections?
 Because he trusts you, as do I.

 PHLOX: I'm not sure I trust myself.